-The SICLOCK TC 400 is suitable for operation as a central plant clock.
-SICLOCK can distribute the time frame directly to the networks of the plant.
+The SICLOCK or Buerk timer is suitable for operation as a central plant clock.
+SICLOCK or Buerk timer can distribute the time frame directly to the networks of the plant.

 The figure below illustrates the recommended configuration for a PCS 7 plant with a redundant network structure (redundant terminal bus and plant bus):